Opening

 Budget

-Available in a wide range of prices, from entry-level to high-end models.
+Wide range of prices, from entry-level to high-end

 Benefits